In NSUT the game clock starts ALWAYS at even hours and half hours!

 - The games have no half-time, except open and womens final (3 minutes).

-- If time runs out, the point in progress will be played, after which the new point cap is one point higher than the leading team’s score.
-However, if the difference is 3 points or more, the game will end immediately.
+- If time runs out, the point in progress will be played, after which the new point cap is one point higher than the leading team’s score, unless the difference is then 3 points or more.
+In that case, the game will end immediately.

 - There is one time-out per game, so that is per game, not per team.
 Time-out can be taken by either team.
 Time-out is 30 seconds.